CUNY-NYSIEB Ambassador: Gladys Aponte(Dual Language Bilingual Education Teacher)

 - To boost metalinguistic competence.
 Students may not use translanguaging as an author’s craft unless they are explicitly encouraged to.
 Likewise, students may translanguage in their writing, but not reflect on the reasons they do so.
 Analyzing their choices to use specific linguistic resources boost linguistic awareness and confidence.

 - To defend their languaging.
 Gladys wanted her students to be able to justify their language practices in settings outside of her classroom when necessary.
 Exploring the many reasons one translanguages can give students the voice to defend their language practices in the future.

 - To inspire transformation and innovation.
 While students recognize that the majority of authors continue to separate languages, Gladys’s students are encouraged to be critical and innovative.

 “Translanguaging spaces like these plant seeds of criticality and confidence in our multilingual students.” —Gladys Aponte

 Gladys on Language Flexibility in DLBE

 In a CUNY-NYSIEB webinar in 2017, Gladys discussed how she incorporates translanguaging scaffolds, documentation spaces, and moments for students to reflect about language into dual language bilingual education classrooms.
 She spoke with Maite Sánchez, then CUNY-NYSIEB’s Project Director.

 Incorporating Translanguaging into DLBE Education

-In a CUNY-NYSIEB webinar in 2016, Gladys and her co-authors of A Blueprint to Incorporate Translanguaging in Dual Language Bilingual Education, Cristian Solorza and Timothy Becker, discussed their flexible approach to language use in the dual language classroom.
+In a CUNY-NYSIEB webinar in 2016, Gladys and her co-authors of A Blueprint to Incorporate Translanguaging in Dual Language Bilingual Education, (forthcoming) Cristian Solorza and Timothy Becker, discussed their flexible, yet thoughtful, approach to language use in their dual language bilingual classrooms.